ritterim/rimdev-blog/_posts/2016-02-10-deploying-jekyll-to-windows-azure-app-services.md

 ### getruby.cmd

 The `getruby.cmd` file will download the latest version of Ruby and install it on your App Service instance.
-In addition to that, it will install all the dependencies in your `Gemfile` which I will have below.
+In addition to that, it will install all the dependencies in your `Gemfile` which is below.
 Finally, it will execute the `jekyll build` command via `bundler`.

 ```text
 @if "%SCM_TRACE_LEVEL%" NEQ "4" @echo off